Skip to content

 Please note: stashing gear on the course is prohibited.

-NOTE: We’ll plan to have the drop bags for the 86k runners back at the start/finish by 6am Sunday.
-The drop bags for the 160k runners should be back by 4pm.
+NOTE: We plan to have the drop bags for the 86k runners back at the start/finish by 8pm Saturday.
+The drop bags for the 160k runners will be back by noon on Sunday.

 Crew Info